 6. Create and collect design elements

-Now, you have a strategy, domain name and platform for where you will build your site.
-The next step in this website plan template is putting together the content you will need to fill your site.
+By now, you have a strategy, domain name and platform for where you will build your site.
+The next step in this website plan is putting together the content you need to fill your site.
 Start this process by creating and collecting design elements.

 Brand design elements are graphical representations of your business.
 They are the design elements that help customers get to know and remember you.
 These design elements define your brand personality and help customers feel what your brand represents through the use of: